 The Cheapest Places to Fly Right Now

 Let’s start with the burning question of many: where is the cheapest place to fly right now?
-Whether you’re thinking about the east coast, west coast, or a bucket list trip abroad, there are still places with cheap fares out there!
+Whether you’re thinking about the east coast, west coast, or a bucket list trip abroad, there are still places with cheap fares!

 1. Fort Lauderdale, Florida

-Travelers to Fort Lauderdale love all of the popular destinations along the shore for beautiful beaches.
-Don’t forget that the vibrant city of Miami is only about 40 minutes away, meaning Fort Lauderdale is a great secondary for this party city as well.
+Travelers to Fort Lauderdale love the popular destinations along the shore for beautiful beaches.
+Don’t forget that the vibrant city of Miami is only about 40 minutes away, meaning Fort Lauderdale is also a great secondary for this party city.

 See Related: Best All-Inclusive Resorts Without a Passport